Current Lab Members

 Raleighvallen Nature Reserve, Suriname.
 From 2011 to 2015, Noëlle did a

-post-doctorate at the University of Lethbridge (Canada) under the supervision
+post-doctorate at the University of Lethbridge under the supervision

 of Dr. Paul Vasey, during which she studied the

 development of sexual behaviors in Japanese macaques.
-Since 2016, she is an Adjunct Assistant Professor in the Department of Psychology at the U of L.
+Since 2016, she has been an Adjunct Assistant Professor and a regular sessional instructor/lecturer in the Department of Psychology at the U of L.

 Noëlle and I have been working together since 1996 on several research

 projects (group movement in white-faced capuchins, fur rubbing in white-faced

 and brown capuchins, development of extractive foraging in brown capuchins,

 stone handling and fish eating in Japanese macaques, as well as stone handling,